 Parents, guardians and carers

 We recognise the important role that parents, guardians and carers play in their son or daughter's progress during what is a particularly important period in their lives.
 We are committed to working with you to support our learners in the fulfilment of their potential and their progression upon completion of their chosen programme.
 This page aims to answer the questions you may have about their studies here.

 We very much welcome your attendance at parents' evenings when tutors will be available to talk to you about your son or daughter's progress and to discuss with you how we can best work together to support them as they progress towards the successful completion of their programme.

-Open events provide further opportunity for us discuss with you and your son or daughter the progression opportunities that are available to them upon successful completion, whether that be employment, further or higher education.
+Open events provide further opportunity for us to discuss with you and your son or daughter the progression opportunities that are available to them upon successful completion, whether that be employment, an apprenticeship, further or higher education.

 We look forward to working with you to ensure that your son or daughter enjoys their time at College and derives maximum benefit from it.